intrepidbird/phaze/README.md

 Phaze is a web-based application that allows users to effortlessly find charities to donate to!
 This project contains HTML, CSS, and Flask files, along with a 'static' folder that holds various images and code.
 In this README, we will guide both newcomers and experienced developers through the key aspects of this project.

-This project is made for RocketHacks 2024 by **Alex Sheng, Dhruv Rakhade, and Tharun Naguleswaran**.
+This project is made for RocketHacks 2024 by **Dhruv Rakhade, Alex Sheng, and Tharun Naguleswaran**.

 ## Table of Contents
 - [Phaze](#phaze)